tepsukka/vuex-oidc-wiki/Home.md

 ```

-You have to make sure that you have an endpoint that matches the silent_redirect_uri setting.
+You have to make sure that you have an endpoint that matches the silentRedirectUri setting.
 It should run the following code:

 ```js
 import { vuexOidcProcessSilentSignInCallback } from 'vuex-oidc'